 Features attachments that focus on back tension while allowing for a full-body massage.
 Boasts different levels of intensity.
 Aids in relaxation and helps in recovery for athletes.
-Powerful battery that charges quickly.
+Has a powerful battery that charges quickly.

 Some issues with control settings.